I spy with my little eye something beginning with T … it’s Treasure from nature, perfect for building our unique Queensland Accommodation.

 It’s far from doom and gloom though.
 Our British Wwoofer volunteer worker, Rhys, has found great satisfaction liberating the trees beside the creek from an ever-encroaching canopy of glycine creeper (Neonotonia wightii).
 It’s a pest originally introduced to feed cattle.
 Uncontrolled, the glycine threatens to overcome much of the native habitat, swallowing young trees and eventually killing all in its path, increasing the risk of erosion of creek banks.

-Rhys’ wife Christine is a theatre set designer – what better person to come to nightfall camp to help create our guest experience?
-Her artistic touches are beginning to appear in nightfall’s organic kitchen food gardens and we’re loving her input into the finer styling details, including light fittings, hand-crafted from Christmas Creek’s driftwood.
+Rhys’ wife Christine is a theatre set designer – what better person to come to Nightfall to help create our guest experience?
+Her artistic touches are beginning to appear in Nightfall’s organic kitchen food gardens and we’re loving her input into the finer styling details, including light fittings, hand-crafted from Christmas Creek’s driftwood.

 Today we were all lucky enough to spend time watching an echidna on the banks of the creek beside Nightfall’s lounge.
 Rhys and Christine have also been looking out for Nightfall’s shy platypus, as well as taking time to explore Nightfall’s 257 acres and the rugged wilderness of Lamington National Park.